The Sky and Earth Know

 She continues to explain that every living being is as connected to life as it is to death.
 And our modern culture’s denial of death, refusal to face and accept it, is a symptom of sapped instincts.

-The Romani have suffered many sorrows in their history, but sapped instincts are not among them.
+The Roma have suffered many sorrows in their history, but sapped instincts are not among them.
 Like all surviving indigenous tribes, they are still connected with ancient wisdom which “civilized,” mainstream societies need books, therapy, and years of effort to recover.

 Keep reading with a 7-day free trial